 Estate's or trust's share of amortization, depreciation, and depletion not claimed elsewhere.
-If you can't deduct the estate's or trust's apportioned share of amortization, depreciation, and depletion as rent or royalty expenses on Schedule E (Form 1040 or 1040-SR), or as business or farm expenses on Schedule C, or F (Form 1040 or 1040-SR), itemize the estate's or trust's apportioned share of the deductions on an attached sheet and include them on line 15a.
+If you can't deduct the estate's or trust's apportioned share of amortization, depreciation, and depletion as rent or royalty expenses on Schedule E (Form 1040), or as business or farm expenses on Schedule C, C-EZ, or F (Form 1040), itemize the estate's or trust's apportioned share of the deductions on an attached sheet and include them on line 15a.

 Note.
 Don't report the beneficiary's apportioned share of depreciation, depletion, and amortization on line 15a.
 Report the beneficiary's apportioned share of deductions on Schedule K-1 (Form 1041), box 9.